harisnasrull/Bangkit-Capstone-Project/README.md

 ## 4. Create an API to connect our mobile App to our cloud server

-## 5. Create a mobile App for Android
+## 5. Create the mobile App for Android